browserengineering/book/book/styles.md

 Our next step, after parsing CSS, is to figure out which elements each rule applies to.
 The easiest way to do that is to add a method to the selector classes, which tells you if the selector matches.
-Here's how it looks like for `ClassSelector`:
+Here's what it looks like for `ClassSelector`:

 ``` {.python}